-Contrary to the very popular opinion of management literature out there, it’s not leadership that makes a great team.
-The best thing a leader can do for a team is to make sure all of the above conditions are in place.
+Contrary to the prevalent opinion of management literature, it’s not the leadership that makes a great team.
+Instead, the best thing a leader can do for a team is to ensure all the above conditions are in place.

-This post is based on the conclusions presented by Harvard Professor Richard Hackman, a world-leader researcher in group performance, leadership effectiveness and self-managed teams.
+This post is based on the conclusions of Harvard Professor Richard Hackman, a world-leader researcher in group performance, leadership effectiveness and self-managed teams.
 His signature books are Leading Teams: Setting the Stage for Great Performances (2002) and Collaborative Intelligence: Using Teams to Solve Hard Problems (2011).